Kiwirok bombings: Bombing

 On 10 October 2021, 14 bombs were dropped onto two buildings, including the TPNPB's local headquarters.
 According to Papuan People's Assembly chairman Timotius Murib, this was then followed by a series of bombings between 14 and 21 October, in which 42 bombs were dropped in residential areas within 4 villages.
 Eyewitness testimony obtained by the BBC corroborates this account, while later reporting has identified nine villages which were bombed in the campaign: Depsus, Kotopib, Fomdin, Pemas, Lolim, Delepkrin, Kiwi, Kiwi station, and Babinbahkon.

 According to information obtained by Tempo, and confirmed by Indonesian forces, Serbian-made Krušik mortars were used in the bombings.
 Witness testimony states that four helicopters, as well as one drone were used to carry out the bombings.
 According to Conflict Armament Research, Indonesia's State Intelligence Agency (BIN) had purchased roughly 2,500 mortars in February 2021.
 The purchased mortars had been modified in Indonesia.
 Questions have also been raised by whether or not the bombs were dropped from BIN or TNI aircraft, the latter of which would constitute a violation of the ammunition purchase agreement according to Serbia.
 Later reporting also stated that Thales FZ-68 rockets were also used during the bombardments, while the drone was likely identified as a Ziyan Blowfish A3 based on drawings from witnesses.

+Lamek Taplo, a TPNPB commander and eyewitness to the bombings, further claims that multiple people died in the aftermath not due to direct injuries but the effects of poison, accusing the Indonesian military to have deployed chemical warfare in their attacks.
+The use of white phosphorus in Indonesian military airstrikes in West Papua had already been documented years prior.